Pockemon/Online-Judiciary-System-OJS-/README.md

     * The police will be shown the list of FIRs filed with their police station and the status of various cases.
 They can see the description of the case as given by the victim.
 It will show the policemen involved in that case and various other details.

+## Prerequisites
+Django, Python3

+## How to Run
+Clone the repository. <br>cd into the ojs folder. <br>Run the command: python manage.py runserver

 ## Contributers
 - Hardik Rana ([@Pockemon](https://github.com/Pockemon))